-Years ago, in my misspent youth, I tried to write literary fiction.
+I once wanted to write literary fiction.
 I loved reading literary fiction, so why not?
 The more obscure the prose and plotline (read: lack thereof), the more I loved it: James Joyce, Samuel Beckett, Thomas Pynchon.

 I wanted to write a Finnegans Wake redux.
 I even read Finnegans Wake.
 It took me a whole summer.
 I was an undergraduate with a night job so I had the time.
 I read all the books you needed to approach Finnegans Wake: the skeleton key, the concordances, the academic treatises.
 And then I read the opus itself.
 To the last page: 656.
 Approximately 200,000 words.

 I’m very happy to be in genre land.
 Does that mean I don’t read literary fiction?
 No. Does that mean I’ll never write literary fiction again?
-No. I might go there.
-Never say never.
-If I’d remained blinkered by literary prose, I wouldn’t have found genre fiction.
+No. Never say never.
 Change prose styles when you want to, and change back again.
-Don’t let anyone tell you not to.
-Write whatever the hell you want – in any style you want.
+Write whatever you want – in any style you want.